Undergraduate

 Further Study

 Honours in Geology provides you with an opportunity to undertake coursework units with direct application to important resources in Western Australia as well as a research project.
-As a graduate you will be well positioned to find employment in the resources industries (e.g. energy, mineral deposits and groundwater) and environmental fields.
+As a graduate you will be well positioned for career opportunities in the resources industries (e.g. energy, mineral deposits and groundwater) and environmental fields.
 The honours specialisation will strengthen and expand the knowledge and skills you gained during your undergraduate degree and will provide experience in completing a major research project, which requires high-level scientific writing and oral presentation skills.
-An honours degree may also lead you to the completion of a higher degree by research and further employment opportunities in industry, university, or government research organisations.
+An honours degree may also lead you to the completion of a higher degree by research and further career opportunities in industry, university, or government research organisations.
 The Bachelor of Science with a major in Geology is recognised by the Australian Institute of Mining & Metallurgy (AusIMM).
 Students undertaking this course may be eligible for bursaries and scholarships offered by the AusIMM, and are eligible to apply for membership on completion of their degree.

 Honours in Geology provides you with an opportunity to undertake coursework units with direct application to important resources in Western Australia as well as a research project.
-As a graduate you will be well positioned to find employment in the resources industries (e.g. energy, mineral deposits and groundwater) and environmental fields.
+As a graduate you will be well positioned for career opportunities in the resources industries (e.g. energy, mineral deposits and groundwater) and environmental fields.
 The honours specialisation will strengthen and expand the knowledge and skills you gained during your undergraduate degree and will provide experience in completing a major research project, which requires high-level scientific writing and oral presentation skills.
-An honours degree may also lead you to the completion of a higher degree by research and further employment opportunities in industry, university, or government research organisations.
+An honours degree may also lead you to the completion of a higher degree by research and further career opportunities in industry, university, or government research organisations.
 The Bachelor of Science with a major in Geology is recognised by the Australian Institute of Mining & Metallurgy (AusIMM).
 Students undertaking this course may be eligible for bursaries and scholarships offered by the AusIMM, and are eligible to apply for membership on completion of their degree.

 Fees and scholarships